marinatetzlaff/python-projects/README.md

 # python39

-Fun projects using Python 3.9.0, the latest release of the Python programming language, and it contains many new features and optimizations.
+Fun projects using Python 3.9.0, the latest release of the Python programming language, containing new features and optimizations.